 Bad news for collectors, as it was recently announced that the cherished Disney Dollars will officially be out of circulation.

 Widely reported earlier this week, a statement from Disney released Thursday officially confirmed that circulation will be concluded on Saturday.
-This is largely because gift cards and actual human money made the funny money obsolete.
+This is large because gift cards and actual human money made the funny money obsolete.
 There just wasn’t room for them anymore.
-Featured Disney characters on the front, and came in increments of $1, $5, $10, $20 and $50.
+Featured Disney characters on the front, and came in increments of $1, $5, $10, $20, and $50.

 “It’s a testimony to the enthusiasm and heart of Disney guests and collectors that Disney Dollars remain collectible today,” the Disneyland statement said.
 “We continue to offer many ways to collect cherished Disney memories in tangible ways.”